D3SOX/vencord-userplugins/README.md

 # Update

 > [!IMPORTANT]
-> By installing the repo an update notifier is installed which automatically checks for updates.
+> By installing the repo an updater is installed which automatically checks for updates.
 The automatic checking can be disabled.
+> Open the settings of the `D3SOXUpdater` plugin to manually check for updates

-Just pull the latest changes inside the repository folder
+To manually update just pull the latest changes inside the repository folder
 ```bash
 cd Vencord/src/userplugins/D3SOX-userplugins
 git pull